Many-Body Localization in Translational Invariant Diamond Ladders with Flat Bands: Dynamics of Typical Nonequilibrium States

 with $\ket{\chi_i}$ being the real-space many-particle basis.

 The participation ratio is a measure of how strongly a many-particle state is distributed over the real-space basis.
-Possible values range from $1/d$ for a maximally localized state to $1$ for full de-localization.
-Again, we can observe that the states in the system with flat band tend to be significantly more localized at long times than without flat band.
-Ratios of the long-time participation ratios $PR_\infty$ between $t_3=1/4$ and $t_3=0$ are $22.20$ (sparse) and $28.34$ (dense).\\ To judge more clearly the localization, it is of interest to study the dependence of the long-time values $R_\infty$ and $PR_\infty$ on the system size.
+Possible values range from $1/d$ for a maximally localized state to $1$ for full delocalization.
+Again, we can observe that the states in the system with FB tend to be significantly more localized at long times than without FB.
+Ratios of the long-time participation ratios $PR_\infty$ between $t_3=1/4$ and $t_3=0$ are $22.20$ (sparse) and $28.34$ (dense).\\

+To judge more clearly the localization, it is of interest to study the dependence of the long-time values $R_\infty$ and $PR_\infty$ on the system size.
 To do so, we calculate them by removing or adding more unit cells to the system.
 The initial states $\ket{\Psi_{\text{s},\text{d}}^{N}}$ are generalized for chains of different length.
-The smallest systems possess $N=4$ unit cells, i.e. 12 lattice sites with 5 particles (sparse system) and 7 particles (dense system) which contain only the four cells in the center shown as the blue area in Fig. \ref{fig:time}(a).
-Then, we add empty (sparse) or filled (dense) cells step by step up to $N=20$, i.e. up to 60 lattice sites with either 5 or 55 particles.
-In the limit of large chains, $R_\infty$ should be independent of the Hilbert-space dimension $d$ if the system is many-body localized and proportional to $d^{-1}$ if it is not.
-Due to the factor $d$ in (\ref{eq:pr}), the opposite holds for $PR_\infty$.
-The results in Fig. \ref{fig:r_pr_dim} show that for large Hilbert-space dimensions in the flat band case ($t_3=0$) $R_\infty$ remains constant, while $PR_\infty$ decreases like $d^{-1}$, which one expects for a many-body localized system.
-In contrast, for $t_3=1/4$ the revival probability $R_\infty$ decreases like $d^{-1}$ and $PR_\infty$ remains constant, indicative for an ergodic system.
+The smallest systems possess $N=N'=5$ cells and therefore only contain the central region shown as blue area in Fig.~\ref{fig:time}(a).
+Then, we enlarge the system by adding empty (sparse) or filled (dense) cells step by step up to $N=24$ with either $M=5$ or $M=3\cdot N-5$ particles.